Grant Application Process

 Renewal Grant Application Process

 Important: If you are a Faculty for the Future Fellow who is in transition from a PhD to Post-doctoral research, please make sure you go through the New grant application channel, and not the Renewal grant application channel.

 Obtaining a Renewal grant is not automatic.
-Renewals are largely subject to performance, self-evaluation, and recommendations from your current supervisor (preferably host and home) as well as availability of funding.
+Renewals are largely subject to performance, self-evaluation, evidence of re-integration plans in home country and recommendations from your current supervisor (preferably host and home) as well as availability of funding.
 Strong evidence that other sources of funding have been explored should be indicated, especially if you have already received one renewal grant from Faculty for the Future.